4.8 Strategy Discussions and Section 47 Enquiries

 - Inappropriate sexualised behaviour of a child;

-- Where a Risk to a Child Offender moves into a household but with no allegations made.
+- Where an offender who poses a Risk to a Child moves into a household but with no allegations made.

 During the initial Strategy Discussion between agencies when a decision has been taken to pursue Section 47 Enquiries on a single agency basis, the arrangements for each agency to feed back to each other must be clarified at the outset.